Chester Bennington: Early life

 Chester Charles Bennington was born in Phoenix, Arizona, on March 20, 1976, to a mother who worked as a nurse and a father who investigated child sexual abuse cases as a police detective.
 He had two sisters and an older brother.
 Bennington took an interest in music at a young age, citing the bands Depeche Mode and Stone Temple Pilots as his earliest inspirations.
-He dreamed of becoming a member of Stone Temple Pilots, and would later become their lead singer for a time.
+He dreamed of becoming a member of Stone Temple Pilots, and later became their lead vocalist for a time.
 At age seven, an older male friend sexually abused him.
 Bennington was afraid to ask for help, not wanting people to think he was gay or a liar, and the abuse continued until age 13.
 Years later, he revealed the abuser's name to his father but chose not to press charges.

 Bennington's parents divorced when he was 11 years old.
 The abuse and his situation at home affected him so much that he felt the urge to "kill everybody and run away".
 To comfort himself, Bennington drew pictures and wrote poetry and songs.
 After the divorce, his father gained custody of him.
 Bennington started using alcohol, marijuana, opium, cocaine, meth, and LSD.
 He was bullied in high school, stating in an interview that he was "knocked around like a rag doll at school, for being skinny and looking different".
 In 1993, at the age of 17, Bennington moved in with his mother.
 He was banned from leaving the house for a time when she discovered his drug use.
 He worked at a local Burger King before starting his career as a professional musician.